JMorris1575/christmas17/docs/trivia.rst

     No, write it into scoreboard.html directing it to a ``next_trivia_question`` url (:ref:`See below.<question_button>`)
     No, modify UserProfile model to include a get_next_trivia function and use it in template No, It is not a button; enclose a <button> element within the <a> tag.
-    No, "Next Question" not "First Question"; change 'if' statement to user.userprofile.trivia_questions_attempted==0
+    No, 'Next Question' not 'First Question' - change 'if' statement to user.userprofile.trivia_questions_attempted==0

 |